National Cancer Survivors Day® 2023 will be a day to remember!

-With digital cameras, it’s easy to take hundreds of photos in one day.
-But that doesn’t mean you should share them all.
-Spend some time picking out the best ones to post or share.
-And make sure you send them to Coping® magazine!
+- Be selective.
+With digital cameras, it’s easy to take hundreds of photos at one event.
+But that doesn’t mean you should post them all.
+Spend a little time picking out the best shots to post or share.
+And make sure you send them to Coping magazine!

-Your NCSD photos could be featured in Coping with Cancer magazine.
+Your NCSD photos could be featured in Coping.

-Once again, Coping with Cancer magazine is featuring National Cancer Survivors Day® in its July/August issue.
+Once again, Coping with Cancer is featuring National Cancer Survivors Day®.
 And your photos could be included.

-If you’re celebrating NCSD this year, send the best digital photos of your Celebration of Life to Coping with Cancer magazine by the extended deadline of Wednesday, June 16 to be considered for its official coverage of National Cancer Survivors Day® 2021.
-Coping® has provided the following to help you prepare your entries:
+If you’re hosting an NCSD 2023 event, send the best digital photos of your event to Coping with Cancer by the extended deadline of June 15 to be considered for its official coverage of National Cancer Survivors Day® 2023.
+Coping has provided the following to help you prepare your entries:

 WHAT TO SEND

-* Format: Close up, candid shots are preferred.
+* Format: Close up, candid shots are preferred, either vertical or horizontal.